International-Data-Spaces-Association/Building-Blocks-Catalog/README.md

 1. Benefit from enhanced possibilities to view, process, manage, and secure their data.
 2. Stay in control over their data when making it accessible to other parties.

-<div align="justify">These building blocks include the data ownership policies that requires agile and standardised ICT capabilities when such agreements are to be negotiated dynamically.
+<div align="justify">These building blocks include the data ownership policies that require agile and standardised ICT capabilities when such agreements are to be negotiated dynamically.
 We need to establish a semantic interoperability of policies and behavioural interoperability of policies.</div>

 The building blocks that provides data sovereignty and trust are:
 - [Identity Management (IM)](./identity_management.md)